Skip to main content

 Brand safety is paramount; advertisers can opt-out of appearing next to content that doesn't meet their specific risk profile.

-Misleading thumbnails and metadata are now detected by advanced visual AI to prevent 'Engagement Scams'.
+Misleading thumbnails and metadata are now detected by advanced visual monitoring to prevent 'Engagement Scams'.

 Common Rejection Triggers